ag-sc/BIRE/src/examples/README.md

 **(Work In Progress)**

-This descriptions of the inner workings of the BIRE Framework is still in progress and, thus, incomplete.
+This description of the inner workings of the BIRE Framework is still in progress and incomplete.
-However, we hope it is still helpful.
+However, we hope it is already helpful.

 The main components of the BIRE framework are: